adrienne/modl_social_widgets.ee_addon/readme.md

 ### 1.1.0

-- Google Analytics social widget tracking for Facebook Like and Twitter
+- Google Analytics social widget tracking for Facebook Like and Twitter (using ga.js)
 - Facebook
 	- Track likes, unlikes, send
 - Twitter